skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/datadog-app-metrics.md

 ## Examples

-Below is a complete deployment example (taken from a Helm chart so contains some value substitution)
+Below is a complete deployment example
 ```yaml
 ---
 kind: Deployment